Policy Improvement using Language Feedback Models: Experiments and Analysis

 \paragraph{Learning~\methodnameshort s is more cost-effective than using LLMs for action prediction.} Assuming the same LLM output-token quota, Table~\ref{tab:main_results} compares using LLMs to train feedback models (\methodOurs) to using LLMs to predict actions (\methodActionPrediction) for policy improvement.
 Specifically,~\methodActionPrediction~tends to predict spurious actions, especially for complex environments with large actions spaces such as ScienceWorld.
 In contrast, the difficulty in identifying productive actions is independent of the action space, and~\methodOurs~consistently improves policy even with large action spaces.
 This shows that~\methodnameshort s is a more cost-effective means use LLMs for policy improvement compared to using LLMs as expert policies for imitation learning.

 \paragraph{\methodnameshort s generalize to new environments, allowing for policy adaptation without additional LLM usage nor demonstrations.} Table~\ref{tab:feedback_results}~shows that~\methodnameshort s trained during language feedback learning can accurately recognize desirable behaviour in new environments.
 Table~\ref{tab:main_results}~shows that imitating this behaviour obtains significant policy improvement across all benchmarks.
 This shows that~\methodnameshort s generalize to new environments, which allows for policy adaptation to new environments despite not having demonstrations nor LLM access.
+Appendix~\ref{sec:correlation}~shows additional experiments that demonstrate correlation between LLM/\methodnameshort~feedback and true state values.

 \paragraph{\methodnameshort s can provide human-interpretable feedback, allowing human-in-the-loop verification during policy improvement.} \methodnameshort s~improve policy performance with succinct feedback.
 Here, we extend them to additionally provide detailed explanations.
 Consider an instruction ``turn left when you see the stop sign then go to the second building on the right''.
 Suppose that in the current step the agent proceeds straight, arriving at the stop sign.
 Instead of a feedback saying ``yes'' (i.e.~the action was productive), the~\methodnameshort~can provide a human-interpretable explanation for why this action was productive (i.e. ``yes because you found the stop sign where you are supposed to turn'').
 Table~\ref{tab:detailed_feedback}~shows that we can enhance~\methodnameshort~to produce detailed feedback by training detailed feedback prompted from LLMs.
 Specifically, we train a detailed~\methodOursDetailed~to simultaneously identify productive actions, summarize agent intent, and suggest potential high level recovery strategies.
 Table~\ref{tab:feedback_results}~shows that surprisingly,~\methodOursDetailed~that produce detailed feedback perform similarly to those that provide succinct feedback.
 This shows that~\methodname s can be used to provide accurate feedback interpretable to humans.
 While interpretable feedback requires more costly LLM usage, it allow for human-in-the loop verification of desirable behaviour identified by the~\methodnameshort.
 Consequently, interpretable~\methodnameshort s promotes user trust in the quality of the imitation learning data and subsequent policy behaviour.